 Most alloys are welded using Direct Current (DC) flows, with this being a constant current which flows in one direction.
 With Aluminium however, when using TIG Welding an Alternating Current (AC) flow is always used, where the flow alternates constantly from positive to negative and back again (a bi-directional current travelling in two directions).
 This is due to the oxide layer mentioned earlier.
 The AC cycle helps to penetrate the oxide layer, whilst also providing a “cleaning” type action.

-TIG Welding is a slower method than others and typically not used on thicker materials or where speed is an important factor, but where instead the importance is placed on quality and appearance this is the preferred option.
+TIG Welding is a slower method than others and is typically not used on thicker materials or where speed is an important factor, but where instead the importance is placed on quality and appearance this is the preferred option.

 Metal Inert Gas (MIG) Welding Aluminium

 MIG Welding uses a mechanical wire feeding system, therefore using a “push-pull” wire feed or Spool Gun helps to avoid tangles or jamming as aluminium wire is much softer and not as stiff as steel wire.
-Otherwise, by not using methods such as these, this can result in “bird-nesting” inside of the cable liner.
+Otherwise, not using methods such as these, can result in “bird-nesting” inside of the cable liner.

 Generally, MIG Welding is used for thicker materials due to it being a quicker process and depositing more filler material, but in instances where thicker materials require a clean finish such as on specialist jobs, then TIG Welding would be used.